dgwozdz/HN_SO_analysis/README.md

     data on Hacker News and Stack Overflow**, which is indicated by the exploratory data analysis. **Significant results of Granger causality tests corroborate this statement**.
-3)  **There are a couple of pairs in which variable from HN was the potential result, for which the null hypothesis of Granger causality test (variable does not Granger-causes another variable) was rejected.** It shouldn’t be taken lightly as some of those variables were differentiated (once or twice) and differentiation removes some information from a given variable.
-4)  Additionally, in case of two technologies (JQuery and Tensorflow) the variables regarding data from SO were pointed out as potential results of variables from Hacker News. **The idea of Hacker News influencing popularity of technology on Stack Overflow** is not so easy to accept (at least for me) as the opposite one, nevertheless, it **shouldn’t be entirely disregarded**.
-5)  On the other hand, the **visual analysis** may only point out some sort of relationship.
+3)  The **visual analysis** may only point out some sort of relationship.
 It **means neither causality nor does it indicate which variable is the cause and which an effect**.
-6)  **The Granger causality tests were statistically significant only for a couple of pairs**.
+4)  **The Granger causality tests were statistically significant only for a couple of pairs**.
 In case of such a number of performed tests (216; 27 technologies x 4 pairs x 2 because both directions: HN ~ SO and SO ~ HN were examined) it could happen that by coincidence a couple of pairs were statistically significant.
-7)  As mentioned earlier, the Granger causality can be identified as a **predictive causality**: it means that a possible variable-cause can be used as a predictor in forecasting the possible variable-effect.
+5)  As mentioned earlier, the Granger causality can be identified as a **predictive causality**: it means that a possible variable-cause can be used as a predictor in forecasting the possible variable-effect.
 Such a statement **does not imply that the regressor useful in forecasting is a real cause of a given process**.
-8)  **Popularity of topics on Hacker News can be determined by lots of factors.
-Stack Overflow may be only one of them**.
+6)  **Popularity of technologies on Hacker News/Stack Overflow can be determined by lots of factors.
+Some (and probably not all) of them were mentioned above**.
 When using a framework identifying Granger-causes with more than one regressor the SO-variables may lose its statistical significance in favour of other variables (which, in turn may or may not be the causes of popularity of a given technology on Hacker News).
-9)  I wrote earlier that change of aggregation frequency (to monthly/daily basis) causes more pairs to be statistically significant.
+7)  I wrote earlier that change of aggregation frequency (to monthly/daily basis) causes more pairs to be statistically significant.
 Those options were neither presented nor further described due to the high number of statistically significant results as well as a fear that those results may be significant by accident.
+On the other hand, they would corroborate a hypothesis of a relationship between those two portals.
-10) **The number of maximum lags considered lags in Granger causality test was set to 36 any real indication that this number is *right***.
+8)  **The number of maximum lags considered lags in Granger causality test was set to 36 any real indication that this number is *right***.
 It could be higher (in case of technologies which have longer history) or lower.
 If latter, more pairs could be